 Recycling is one of our most basic sustainable practices.
 Work-study students monitor campus waste and recycling, create educational campaigns to improve our habits, and operate an on-campus ReUse Room.

 We collect plastic, aluminum cans, glass, mixed paper, cardboard, batteries, and ink cartridges for recycling.
 Food waste is collected and composted on site.

 Since the mid-1990’s, Northland’s Sunshine Community Bike Shoppe has served as a hub for bike enthusiasts, and a reminder of the potential of bicycles to bring us closer to sustainability.

 The shop, located in the straw bale building, has tools, parts, and plenty of advice to offer to anyone who wants to repair their bike or build a bike from scratch.

 If you are interested in learning the ABC’s of bike repair, you are welcome and encouraged to volunteer alongside our work-study students who manage the shop.

 Thinking about not bringing your own bike to campus this year?
 Consider adopting one of our thirty rental bikes for a semester or two!
-More information is available on the shoppe’s Facebook page.
+More information email the bike shoppe or check out their Facebook page.

 Beyond bikes, the NCSA partners with Bay Area Rural Transit to provide expanded services and free bus passes for students, faculty, and staff.
 When you grab a ride, you just need to show your Northland ID and your ride is free.